teresethulin/mimi-memory/README.md

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/teresethulin/mimi-memory/blob/master/LICENSE) for details

 ## Testers